mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 **Add Multiverse Package Repository**

 Marathon-LB is in the Multiverse repo.
-So the Multiverse must be added to the dcos-cli config.
+So the Multiverse must be added to the DCOS CLI config.

-See the [dcos-cli docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.
+See the [DCOS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.

 **Deploy Marathon-LB**